|

 Britain and the United States, then went on to work on setting the

-land boundary between British Columbia and U.S. possessions, an excursion
+land boundary between British Columbia and US possessions, an excursion

 from which he brought back another magnificent herbarium of specimens